 I actually came up with this recipe for sweet and sour meatballs years ago when I was on the GAPS diet.
 It started out as a skillet meal (that my friends and family rave about).
 Then I got too busy with little kids to stand at the stove before dinner so I turned it into a crockpot meal.

-Now I’ve transformed it into an Instant Pot recipe that is not only very allergy friendly and GAPS friendly but also Auto Immune Paleo friendly!
+Now I’ve transformed it into an Instant Pot recipe that is not only very allergy friendly and GAPS friendly but also Auto Immune Paleo and keto friendly!
 It’s pretty much a win for everyone.

 I keep spices and seasonings very simple.
 I have one child with oral SPD (you can read about it here) that can’t handle the slightest bit of spice.
 You can add your own twist with your favorite spices.

-- Combine the beef, salt, basil and liver.
+- Combine the beef, , basil and liver.
 Mix well.

 - Roll beef into meatballs (slightly smaller than a golf ball for meals, half that size for appetizers) and place in the Instant Pot.